 If you are updating your facilities floor marking system, you will want to make sure you are following all of the current standards regarding how this is done.
-This includes making sure you are using a durable floor tape (like the floor tape found here), and also positioning it properly.
+This includes making sure you are using a durable floor tape, and also positioning it properly.
 Perhaps most important, however, is following the floor marking tape color standards.

 The color standards have been largely established by OSHA in their standard CFR 1910.144, which is titled “Safety Color Code for Marking Physical Hazards.”
 While this section covers more than just floor marking tape, it should be used whenever choosing any type of hazard communication markings.

 Why Follow these Color Standards

 In most cases it is not a legal requirement to follow this type of color standard for floor marking tape.
 Even when it is optional, however, it is a good idea to always work within established guidelines from OSHA.

 There are two main reasons why you will want to follow the color standards:

 OSHA Updates – It is possible that OSHA may update their regulations to make floor marking tape colors a required standard.
 If this occurs, it will be better to start off in compliance rather than having to make changes in the future.

 Avoid Confusion – Since most people working in a manufacturing facility will recognize the color standards from other uses, or working in other facilities, it could be confusing if you start adjusting what each color means.
 On the other hand, following the common usage of these colors will help ensure everyone can learn the process quickly and easily.

 In addition to these two reasons for following the standards, there is no real reason not to make an adjustment.
 Since there would be no benefit in adjusting the colors away from the OSHA standards, it just makes good sense to follow them.

 The following are the color standards that should be used in all facilities.
 It should be noted that OSHA has only defined a few color options because they wanted it to be as easy as possible for everyone to learn what each color means.